Materials and Content to Learn German for Free

 • Our free chapters – real course material to get started

-These can be combined with a structured course for better results.
+These can be combined with a structured German course for better results.

 There are many blogs, videos, and PDFs available online that cover German grammar.
 But the key is to see grammar in context and apply it through practice.
 That’s why we let you try several chapters of our grammar-rich courses for free—no commitment, just quality learning.

-The most effective way is a combination of:
+The most effective way to learn German is a combination of:

 • Structured lessons (grammar + vocabulary)